Tshetrim/Incubator/README.md

 ### 3. Controlling the Incubator

 #### Logging In to make changes:
-- Once the Incubator is connected to Wi-Fi, you can access the dashboard by going to this website:
+- Once the Incubator is connected to Wi-Fi, you can change its behavior by accessing the control dashboard by going to this website:

 https://qc-incubator.up.railway.app/esp32
 - Enter the password (to be sent separetely) and you will be able to make changes to the settings that will save